Pushing Results to the User

 Related

-ResultsCollectorand Assembly Manifests in detail. - Anti-patterns — render-without-inform when there is an awaiting turn (which is the genuine anti-pattern), and the inject-with-data anti-pattern for truth-load-bearing surfaces.
+• Anti-patterns — render-without-inform when there is an awaiting turn (which is the genuine anti-pattern), and the inform-with-data anti-pattern for truth-load-bearing surfaces.

-filter-and-distributeconfiguration. - Creating routing rules — how research events get routed to
+• Creating routing rules — how background events get routed to actor handlers.